AugustasV/zet/2022053012365/README.md

 * We should know what achieve of experiment is, it I could unroll changes and if its touching business
 * Keep in mind the monitoring
 * Those things used in chaos engineer principles are pretty similar how to approach complex systems.
+ * As systems becoming more complex, by chaos engineer identifying risks